remorses/landing-blocks/README.md

-TODO every pagecontainer shoud forward the partent theme and modify it for his children, so that you can change the buttons primary colors
-TODO animate property is given to the pagecontainer, the useFaded defaults to no animation, you can add animations to certain sections with animate prop
 TODO animate prop can be 'true' to use default animation, 'fadeDown', wobble, fast, slow, ...
 TODO add types to every section component, these are all PageCOntainerProps + { ... }
 TODO add more examples in docs pages, one example for